Victoria Place

 No analysis available

-Mountain views are present in some units, though not universally.
-Current remarks explicitly cite "ocean and mountain views," "Koolau Mountain views," and distant Waianae Mountains.
-This supports a true building-level feature for at least some stacks/floors.
+Mountain views are present in some Victoria Place units, though not universally.
+Remarks explicitly cite "ocean and mountain views," "Koolau Mountain views," and views toward the Waianae Mountains, matching the partial MLS support.
+The evidence is enough to confirm the feature for the building as a whole.

 Strong evidence: at least several distinct listings explicitly mention "Diamond Head" or "Diamond Head views" (e.g., "breathtaking Diamond Head views", "Diamond Head–side", "DH facing unit"), showing that Diamond Head-facing units exist in the building and the feature is repeated across agent remarks.